Wydumn/nestjs-typeorm-example/README.md

 # nestjs-typeorm-example
-A typeorm us3 case for connecting multiple databases
+A typeorm use case for connecting multiple databases